Skip to main content

 proxy_listener_mode: multiplex

-This uses the ALPN protocol to identify traffic types (HTTPS/SSH/Tunnel), all flowing through port 3080.
-One port to rule them all.
+This uses ALPN to identify traffic types (HTTPS/SSH/Tunnel), all flowing through port 3080.
+One port is enough.

 Pitfall 2: Agent Installation Failures in Isolated Nodes